rrwiyatn/rrwiyatn.github.io/_pages/about.md

 ---
 permalink: /
-title: "Roboticist and Scientist - Currently a Research Intern at Element AI under supervision of Dr. Anqi Xu.
-I will be starting my Master's at Montreal Institute of Learning Algorithms (Mila) with Prof. Liam Paull in Fall 2019."
+title: "Roboticist and Scientist - MSc.
+Candidate at Montreal Institute of Learning Algorithms (Mila) under supervision of Prof. Liam Paull & Research Intern at Element AI under supervision of Dr. Anqi Xu.
 excerpt: "About me"
 author_profile: true
 redirect_from: